 If you are experiencing these symptoms, see your physician.
 Blood tests will be needed to confirm the condition and to determine appropriate treatment.
 If you are diagnosed, you will likely be prescribed high-dose B12 pills or supplements, though in mild cases you may just need to make some changes to your diet.

-How to Consume More Vitamin B12
+Your Guide to Consuming More Vitamin B12

 Vitamin B12 comes predominantly from animal-based foods such as seafood, meat, eggs and dairy.
 For this reason, a deficiency can be common among those who follow vegan or vegetarian diets.
 However, there are other ways to get this important nutrient.
 Many breads, breakfast cereals or other grains are fortified with vitamin B12.
 There is even B12-fortified nutritional yeast on the market!